Visiting Buenos Aires with kids

 Museo Participativo de Ciencias: Located at Recoleta Cultural Center, the motto of this science museum is “Forbidden NOT to touch”.
 Ideal for children between 5 and 10 years of age.

-You can find playgrounds and arcades with electronic games for children at Paseo Alcorta, Alto Palermo, and Abasto Shopping Malls.
-The latter is the biggest of all, with bumping cars, little trains, and even a giant Ferris Wheel.
+You can also find a big playground and arcade with electronic games for children, bumping cars, little trains, and even a giant at Abasto Shopping Mall.

 The children´s section of bookstores like Yenny or Cuspide allow children to touch and pick all the books they want.
 There´s a good selection of books in English and Spanish.
 While children are playing, parents can have a coffee while reading a book as well.